PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 When the Wizard had returned to his sanctum, Asarah crept as far under the table as her chain would allow.
 She sat wide-eyed and frozen like a rabbit who hopes the fox does not see her.

 But, at that moment, Dimsbury had no attention to spare for her.
 As soon as he entered the room he was drawn to the flame.
 He muttered to himself, "Brighter.
 More resolved.
 But how can this be?"
 Dimsbury looked around the chamber.
-He waved a hand at the wall sconces and they burst into flame, dispelling the uncertain illumination of the magic light and filling the room with an honest, if sooty, light.
+He waved a hand at the wall sconces, and they burst into flame.
+They overpowered the uncertain light of the magic flame and filled the room with an honest, if sooty, light.

 A glance at the floor revealed the cause.
-From Relan's body, a rivulet of blood stretched across the floor to the dias on which the flame sat.
+From Relan's body, a rivulet of blood stretched across the floor to the dais on which the flame sat.
 "Could it be?"
 Dimsbury asked.
 He removed the glass cover from the flame.
-Although there was no wind, the flames curved over the side of the dias.
-Dimsbury bent and dipped his fingers into blood.
+Although there was no wind, the flames curved over the side of the dais.
+Dimsbury bent and dipped his fingers into the blood.
 He held them above the flame, and as blood dripped downward into the confluence of magic, it was transformed through a brilliant range of hues, and seemed more substantial at the end of it.

 Dimsbury turned to what was left of Relan and said, "You're not completely useless after all, what a surprise."

 The Wizard wasted no time in having Relan strung up by his ankles over the flame.
 What little blood remained in the poor boy dripped into the cool, hypnotic light.
 The unflames licked greedily at the blood and became a little more focused and defined with each drop.